usm916/Mesh-Mapping-Tool/README.md

 Mesh-Mapping-Tool
 =================
-_For Projection mapping with 3d mesh.
+_For Projection mapping with 3d mesh.\n
-_Import syphon image as video image.
+_Import syphon image as video image.\n
-_Adjust mesh in the tool.
+_Adjust mesh in the tool.\n

 Need ::
 OpenFrameworks 0.8.4